h0ngcha0/liuhongchao.github.io/_posts/2021-08-24-freedom-of-speech.md

 market economy.
-Similiarly, if we were blessed with a superintelligence that possesses all the knowledge and truth of the world, perhaps all we should do is to shut up and listen, if our goal is to use whatever means appropriate to advance society a whole rather than protecting the holiness of any particular concept, in this case freedom of speech.
+Similiarly, if we were blessed with a superintelligence that possesses all the knowledge and truth of the world, perhaps all we should do is to shut up and listen, if our goal is to use whatever means appropriate to advance society as a whole rather than protecting the holiness of any particular concept, in this case freedom of speech.

 Unfortunately, this superintelligence doesn't exist, at least not yet.
-History seems to have shown repeatedly that no matter how wise and well intended an individual or a group of individuals are, it is difficult for mere mortals to be the guardian of information for everybody without suffocating the society.
+History seems to have shown repeatedly that no matter how wise and well intended an individual or a group of individuals are, it is difficult for mere mortals to be the guardians of information for everybody without suffocating the society.
 On top of that, such power almost always leads to Orwellian like state: Power corrupts; absolute power corrupts absolutely.